 Sabaragamuwa Tea Region

-Sabaragamuwa is Sri Lanka’s biggest tea-growing region.
-The Sabaragamuwa tea growing region covers most of the western and south western faces of the central mountains of the country.
+Sabaragamuwa is one of the biggest tea-growing regions in Sri Lanka.
+This growing region covers the western and southwestern and central mountains of the country.

 As a result, they produce tea of a somewhat different character to that grown at lower elevations in the district.
-Some of these estates receive the highest rainfall of any in the plantation districts.
+And also, some of these estates receive the highest rainfall of any in the plantation districts.

-Other upper Sabaragamuwa estates receive some weather from the nearby Uva climatic system, which affects the character of the tea they produce in an entirely different way.
+Other upper Sabaragamuwa estates receive some weather from the nearby Uva climatic system.
+Therefore, they produce in an entirely different way.

-Sabaragamuwa produces a fast-growing bush with a long leaf, very black when withered and well suited for ‘rolling’ (see manufacture).
-The liquor, too, is similar to that of Ruhuna teas, dark yellow-brown with a reddish tint in the dry season, though lightening somewhat with altitude.
+Sabaragamuwa produces a fast-growing bush with a long leaf, very black when withered, and well suited for ‘rolling’ (see manufacturer).
+The liquor, too, is similar to that of Ruhuna tea, dark yellow-brown with a reddish tint in the dry season, though lightening somewhat with altitude.

-The ‘nose’ or aroma, however, is noticeably different from the Ruhuna product, with a hint of sweet caramel, and not quite as strong as the latter.
-This is ascribed to the reduced monsoon exposure of Sabaragamuwa tea as opposed to that of Ruhuna.
-The flavour, too, is strongly marked, especially with respect to low-grown examples.
+However, the ‘nose’ or aroma, is noticeably different from the Ruhuna product, with a hint of sweet caramel, and not quite as strong as the latter.
+The flavor, too, is strongly marked, especially with respect to low-grown examples.

-These are general comments, however, and need not apply to all teas produced in Sabaragamuwa.
-The districts contain a number of sub-districts such as: Ratnapura, Rakwana, Kaltura, Matara & Weligama close to teh Southern coast.
+These are general comments, However, and need not apply to all teas produced in Sabaragamuwa.
+The districts contain a number of sub-districts such as Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the Southern coast.